tabaddor/av-swe-guide/README.md

 **Hardware in the Loop (HiL)**

-**_Hardware in the Loop_** is a technique that is used in the development and testing of real-time embedded systems.
+**_Hardware in the Loop_** is a technique that is used in the development and testing of _real-time embedded systems_.
 Working as a software or computer engineer at a self-driving car compnay, you may work on the Hardware in the loop team.
 - [ ] [What is Hardware in the Loop? (video)](https://www.youtube.com/watch?v=BrmqyVuyegc)
 - [ ] [Hardware in the Loop](https://en.wikipedia.org/wiki/Hardware-in-the-loop_simulation)
 - [ ] [Hardware in the Loop simulation for autonomous vehicles](https://www.researchgate.net/publication/241157481_Hardware-in-the-loop_simulation_for_autonomous_driving)